JoPrignol/oc-project-5-1/back/README.md

 #### DB

-An H2 test DB is set for this project.
+An H2 test DB is set for the tests.
 This DB schema is available in:
 >src/test/resources/script.sql

 #### Run the app